-Members of the GAA club at the centre of a row over the million euro purchase of playing fields in south Dublin have overwhelmingly backed the proposed deal.
+Members of the GAA club at the centre of a row over the million-euro purchase of playing fields in south Dublin have overwhelmingly backed the proposed deal.

 The comprehensive backing comes as the church, which owns the land, and a rugby club that was disputing the sale, finally agreed to sit down and resolve concerns about the arrangement.

-Foxrock Parish, acting on behalf of a diocesan trust that owns the five-acre playing fields beside Dunnes Stores in Cornlescourt, proposed selling the fields that are badly in need of investment to upgrade facilities, to local GAA club, Geraldines P Moran earlier in the summer.
+Foxrock Parish, acting on behalf of a diocesan trust that owns the five-acre playing fields beside Dunnes Stores in Cornelscourt, proposed selling the fields that are badly in need of investment to upgrade facilities, to local GAA club, Geraldines P Moran earlier in the summer.

 As part of the agreement between the church and the GAA club, Geraldines had agreed to allow other users of the fields continued access “in the same manner as has taken place to date in accordance with the extent of their use to date”.
 However other conditions in the contracts and related documents appeared to undermine that commitment.

 Geraldines P Moran have used the playing fields since they were acquired by the church in 1959.
-It has been the home ground of St Brigid’s Rugby club since the late 1970s or early 1980s.
+It has been the home ground of St Brigid’s Rugby Club since the late 1970s or early 1980s.
 Local national schools also use the facilities.

 Lawyers for the church and St Brigid’s RFC had been engaged in increasingly combative exchanges over the structure of the planned sale and, indeed, the legality of the deal at all.